 While funding for accommodations to ensure equal access is available from Canisius College, funding for auxiliary aids is often the responsibility of state vocational rehabilitation agencies and the student.
 The college does not provide prescription devices, or devices and services of a personal nature.

-The need for auxiliary aids and services is deemed appropriate by the Griff Center Accessibility Support office based on the documentation provided by the student.
+The need for auxiliary aids and services is deemed appropriate by the Griff Center for Student Success, Student Accessibility Services office based on the documentation provided by the student.
 The student must follow these procedures in order to request auxiliary aids and services:

-1. The student must initially contact the Griff Center, Accessibility Support office to request auxiliary aids and services as early as possible each semester.
+1. The student must initially contact the Griff Center for Student Success, Student Accessibility Services office to request auxiliary aids and services as early as possible each semester.

 2. The student must provide the office with documentation of the disability, which supports the need for auxiliary aids and services.
-The Griff Center, Accessibility Support office will then determine which auxiliary aids and services are appropriate accommodations.
+The Griff Center for Student Success, Student Accessibility Services office will then determine which auxiliary aids and services are appropriate accommodations.